 - 250 ml/ 8.5 fl.oz/1 cup vegetable broth

 - 1 medium zucchini, about 300 g/ 10.6 oz

 - 1 large carrot, about 100 g/ 3.5 oz

 - 1 red bell pepper

-- 1 large can chickpeas or about 400 g/ 14 oz cooked chickpeas
+- 1 can chickpeas or about 200 g/ 7 oz cooked chickpeas

-- Pour the coconut milk in a pan, add the curry paste and whisk to combine.
-Add the salt and bring everything to a simmer.
+- Pour the coconut milk into a pan large enough to hold all the vegetables, add the curry paste and whisk to combine.
+Bring everything to a simmer.

 - While the curry is cooking heat a large pan without adding any fat.
 Roast the cashews, shaking the pan often to avoid them burning.
 As soon as they are golden, transfer them to a plate.
-Scatter them over the curry just before eating to avoid them getting soft.
+Scatter them over the curry just before serving.

 - Depending on the brand of green curry paste I use, I might take one or two tablespoons curry paste, some brands are hotter than others.